vbauer/lein-plantuml/README.md

 Example
 =======

-To test plugin you can create simple file and run lein-plantuml:
+To test the plugin, you can create a simple file and run lein-plantuml:
 ```
 @startuml